Frequently Asked QuestionS

 For Oklahoma’s Promise, the income limit is verified when the student applies for the program in high school and each year the student is enrolled in college.

-1. At the time the student applies for the Oklahoma's Promise program in the eighth, ninth, 10th or 11th grade, the federal adjusted gross income (AGI) of the student's parents for the most recently completed federal tax year must fall within one of the following categories:
+1. At the time the student applies for the Oklahoma's Promise program in the 8th, 9th, 10th, 11th or 12th grade, the federal adjusted gross income (AGI) of the student's parents for the most recently completed federal tax year must fall within one of the following categories:

 • $60,000 or less for parents with 1-2 dependent children.